-The preschool special education team, which coordinates the Multi-Factored Evaluation (MFE), may consist of, but is not limited to, families, a special education preschool teacher, a psychologist, a preschool supervisor, a general education teacher, a speech-language therapist, an occupational therapist and a physical therapist as needed.
+The preschool special education team, which coordinates the Multi-Factored Evaluation (MFE), may consist of, but is not limited to: family members, early childhood intervention specialist, school psychologist, preschool supervisor, general education teacher, speech-language therapist, occupational therapist, and physical therapist as needed.
 Outside agencies and resources are welcome to participate at the school's or family's request.